FacilityApi/FacilityApi.github.io/define/fsd.md

 #### Required

 Fields may be required via the `[required]` attribute.
 This attribute results in invalid requests if decorated fields are unspecified in request parameters.
-A validate method is generated on DTOs, which returns `true` if all criteria are met.

 ```
 [http(method: POST, path: "/widgets")]